utilitywarehouse/terraform-applier/README.md

   the root modules which will be referenced by users in `module`.

 - `CRD_LABEL_SELECTOR` - (default: `""`) If present controller will only watch and process modules with this label.
-Env value string should be in the form of 'label-key=label-value'.
+Env value string should be in the form of 'label-key=label-value'. if multiple terraform-applier is running in same cluster and if any 1 of them is in cluster scope mode then this env `must` be set otherwise it will watch ALL modules and interfere with other controllers run.
 - `WATCH_NAMESPACES` - (default: `""`) if set controller will only watch given namespaces for modules. it will operate in namespace scope mode and controller will not need any cluster permissions. if `CRD_LABEL_SELECTOR` also set then it will only watch modules with selector label in a given namespace.